-You can literally bounce to several countries and do an under 24 hour layover.
+You can literally bounce to several countries and do an under 24-hour layover.
 Doing so will give you a feel for how things work in that new country.
 If you like it, then perfect.
 Because next time, you can add it as one of your stopovers and spend more time there.
-And if it’s terrible, then it’s fine because you’re not staying long anyways.
+And if it’s terrible, then it’s fine because you’re only there for under 24 hours.

 Subscribe to Travel and Live Free’s email list to get the latest blog post and updates!